EliteLoser/misc/PowerShell/STDockerPS/README.md

 `Install-Module -Name STDockerPS -Scope CurrentUser`

-Use the '-full' parameter for the dockerps function to also get methods attached to the objects, as demonstrated in the screenshots below.
-By default these methods are not generated since it is a fairly expensive/slow operation, at least when you have 20+ containers or so.
+Use the '-full' parameter for the dockerps function to also get dynamically generated methods attached to the objects, as demonstrated in the screenshots below.
+The methods are "dumb" and not custom for each docker command.
+They simply run "docker container <command_here> <container_ID_here>".
+You can cheat a bit and pass in parameters to the methods in a hashtable.
+If you pass keys that correspond to docker commands that go before the container ID, it should work.

+I'll figure out something better later, hopefully.
+Maybe looking at source code and generating from that.

 ![alt tag](/img/stdockerps2.0.7.png)